RHsyseng/telco-operations/assisted-installer/bili/README.md

 During the process, the assisted service is available in node0 and remains there until this node gets installed

-To monitor progress, we can use API calls, for instance using aicli such as in the following snippet
+To monitor progress, we can use API calls, for instance using aicli such as in the following snippet:

 ```
 export AI_URL=192.168.128.11:8090